 Use Cases For Two-way Sync

-Companies wanting a two-way sync usually try the following two ways.
+Companies wanting a two-way sync usually try the following two ways: connect applications to their internal teams or connect with their partners, suppliers, vendors, or customers.

-Support and Development Sync
+Case 1: Support and Development Sync

-Often software development teams prefer to work in their own systems like Jira, GitHub, or Azure DevOps.
+Often, software development teams prefer to work in their own systems like Jira, GitHub, or Azure DevOps.
 They have a certain comfort level with these tools since they have their dev workflows set up and don’t want to switch to any other application.

 Customer support teams usually have dedicated systems like Jira Service Management (JSM), GitHub, Zendesk, etc.